OrensteinLab/UniLib/README.md

 The script loads pre-trained models based on the specified model_name.
 Currently available models are:

-* ADM (All Data Model) - Trained on 20,000 sequences with the heighest number of read from the expreiment<br>
+* ADM (All Data Model) - Trained on 20,000 sequences with the highest number of reads from the expreiment<br>
 * AMM (All Motif Model)- Trained on 2,435 sequences with 22 barcodes each <br>
 * MBO (Mixed Bases Only Model)- Trained on 2,098 sequences with 22 barcodes and at least one mixed base (K/M) <br>